viperproject/gobra-book/src/05/defer.md

 ```
 We use `defer` three times, once deferring `c.mu.Unlock()` and in ghost code to defer folding the predicates `mutexInvariant` and `c.Mem`.

-At the point `defer` executes, only the function and parameters are evaluated.
+At the point of the `defer` statement, only the function and its parameters are evaluated, but the call is not yet evaluated.
 Deferred functions or methods are executed in the reverse order they were deferred.
 Gobra checks the contracts when they are executed.